 Being bilingual, bicultural, and binational is part of her call to build bridges among different groups of people.
 She is a certified yoga instructor and loves music, dogs, cooking, and baking.
 She is interested in ecumenical and interfaith efforts to bring justice and peace to every sentient being.
 When not working, she is spending time in her garden with her husband Doug and their dogs, hiking with friends, or trying to replicate and improve authentic Mexican dishes with limited access to ingredients.

 Elder Jesy Littlejohn (they/them) is the Director of Operations at More Light Presbyterians.
-They were just elected as the first openly LGBTQIA+ Vice Moderator in National Capital Presbytery!
-Jesy is a ruling elder at Oaklands Presbyterian Church, where they also serve as Clerk of Session and Office Manager.
-In addition to More Light Presbyterians and Oaklands, Jesy also divides their working time as the part-time office administrator at Arlington Presbyterian Church, the Social Media Producer at Presbyterian Outlook, and a coach with NEXT Church.
+They were elected and serve as the first openly LGBTQIA+ Moderator in National Capital Presbytery!
+Jesy is a ruling elder who also serves as the the Social Media Producer at Presbyterian Outlook, a coach with NEXT Church, and does administrative and communications support for churches in their Presbytery.
 When not working, Jesy uses their voice and passion as co-host of the podcast Embracing Race: Conversations with Truth and Intention.
-Jesy lives in Laurel, Maryland, with their wife and two kiddos.
-They are an avid Pittsburgh Pirates fan, and they hate, vehemently, peas and ham.
+Jesy is married to their favorite person and best friend, Sara, and they have two awesome kids, Toby and Charlie.
+They live in a state of perpetual hope and disappointment as an avid Pittsburgh Pirates fan.
+They love jolly ranchers and vehemently dislike peas and ham!

 Elder Shani McIlwain (she/her) is Co-Moderator at More Light Presbyterians.
 Shani E. McIlwain is a ruling elder at Faith Presbyterian Church in Washington, DC where she also served as Moderator {2022-23) of the National Capital Presbytery (PCUSA).
 Presently, Shani serves as Communication Strategist with Presbyterian Mission Agency.
 Known for her candid personal stories she weaves her “messy” moments of life into practical teaching moments for others on Facebook or the podcast she co-hosts, Embracing Race-Conversations with Truth and Intention.
 As a bestselling author, executive coach and facilitator she helps individuals and congregations dismantle oppressive systems to create a more equitable community.

-Jessica Vazquez Torres (she/her) is Co-Moderator at More Light Presbyterians.
-Jessica is a proven leader with 20 years experience in antiracism, anti-oppression, and cultural competency workshop development and facilitation.
+Jessica Vazquez Torres (she/her) is a proven leader with 20 years experience in antiracism, anti-oppression, and cultural competency workshop development and facilitation.
 Jessica, a 1.5-Generation ESL Queer Latina of Puerto Rican descent, holds a Bachelors degree in Criminal Justice from the University of Central Florida, a Master of Divinity from Christian Theological Seminary, and a Master of Theological Studies from the Candler School of Theology at Emory University.
 Jessica serves as the National Program Director for Crossroads Antiracism Organizing and Training.
 Crossroads provides organizing, training, consultation and other support to institutions as they strive to undo racism and dismantle white supremacy.

 Elder Kate Davoli (they/them) has the distinction of being first person to have been dismissed from the ordination process of the Presbyterian Church USA for being openly polyamorous.
 Their Call remains, however, and Kate ministers to fellow queer folks and ex-vangelical individuals, and to communities as an Elder, a lay preacher, a spiritual director, and a teacher of vocational discernment.
 They earned their Master of Divinity from Pittsburgh Theological Seminary, and currently they serve on the board of directors of Juniper Formation’s Life ReFramed Ministry, and the ecumenical collaborative LAMP: the LGBTQIA+ Affirming Ministries of Pittsburgh.